 Alternatively, there is a hiking route that leaves from Karersee.
 It’s on path number 6a then 552, encompasses 400m of elevation gain and should take around 60 - 90 minutes, depending on how heavy your backpack is.

-I am in the process of writing an article detailing everything you need to bring for a hut to hut trip in the Dolomites so stay tuned.
+I have also written an article about everything you need to pack for a hut to hut trip in the Dolomites.
 If you've never stayed in a backcountry hut before, my blog post about what to expect when staying in an Italian refuge, explains it all.

 The reason this route is better south to north is that some parts of it include scrambling along via ferratas and it's usually better (and safer) climbing up than down.
 Though going from north to south is also possible, it will certainly require more caution on your side.